 The original historic district Design Guidelines were adopted in September 1999 by the Historic Preservation Commission.
 In 2019, the Historic Preservation Commission updated and revised the document to be a "Historic Property Owner's Handbook with Design Guidelines for the Local Historic District and Local Landmarks.
 This document was updated due to Legislative changes in 2020 and now called "Historic Property Owner's Handbook with Design Standards for the Local Historic District and Local Landmarks effective January 1, 2021..
 This comprehensive document is meant to provide guidance to anyone who owns for cares for a historic building in addition to being the guiding document for the Preservation Planning Staff and HPC's decision making process.
 The updated Historic District Design Guidelines More>>

 Secretary of Interior's Standards for Rehabilitation

-The Secretary of Interior's Standards for Rehabilitation are the overarching standard for appropriate rehabilitation and renovation efforts on historic properties that are used by property owners and local, state, and federal agencies nationwide.
+The Secretary of Interior's Standards for Rehabilitation were created by the Department of the Interior to serve as the overarching standards for appropriate rehabilitation and renovation efforts on historic properties that are used by property owners and local, state, and federal agencies nationwide.
 They can be found on many web sites including here North Carolina State Historic Preservation Office (SHPO) within the North Carolina Department of Cultural Resources.